duydd25031999/TC_note/Software Development/Introduction_Questions.md

 ## AWS Copilot

+- AWS Copilot is an official CLI tool provided by AWS to help developers easily deploy and manage containerized applications on services like:
+    - Amazon ECS (Elastic Container Service)
-- (?)
-AWS Copilot là gì?
+    - AWS Fargate
-- User thao tác với AWS thông qua giao diện Chatbox, với sự hỗ trợ của AWS Copilot
+    - App Runner
+- With Bespin, interaction with AWS is more easier with Chatbox interface

-### "aws_conductor" agent
+### AWS Conductor agent

+- AWS Conductor is a custom AI-powered agent developed as part of the Bespin platform.
+- It acts as a layer that allows users to control AWS Copilot via natural language or structured forms.

 ### Workplan

+- A Workplan is a structured, deployment plan that defines what cloud infrastructure to create configure it, and execute it using AWS Copilot, all coordinated by AWS Conductor.
-- Users must select aws_conductor agent for room chat
+    - Users must select `aws_conductor` agent for room chat
-- Giải đáp, quản lý liên qua AWS Workplan
-- Có sẵn những AWS Workplan template để khởi tạo
+- User manages AWS Workplans
-- Sử dụng prompt để tạo ra riêng AWS Workplan cho riêng mình
+    - Access pre-defined AWS Workplan templates
-    - Hệ thống sẽ gợi ý template phù hợp
+    - Generate custom Workplans using natural language prompts
+    - System suggests the most relevant template based on intent
-- Execute AWS Workplan, view Execution plan
+- Execute the Workplan and view its detailed execution steps
-- Phân tích kết quả chạy được sau mỗi execute plan bằng AI để cho ra những gợi ý phù hợp
+    - AI analyzes execution results and provides actionable suggestions
-- View được status chạy của từng step
+    - View real-time status of each execution step
-- Có thể save Workplan template của riêng mình
-- Work plan có thể edit, tạo form (variable)

-### Child chat

-- As a user, I want to have a child chat room to send and receive a message with agent aws_viewer in the original aws_conductor room.
+- Save personalized Workplan templates for future use
+- Workplans are editable and support variable-based form generation

 ## EKS Copilot

-- (?)
-EKS Copilot là gì?
+- EKS Copilot is a chat-based AI assistant that helps developers interact with Amazon EKS (Elastic Kubernetes Service) using natural language or form-based inputs - suggest `kubectl` commands or `Helm` charts.
--  As a user, I want to have A chat-based AI assistant that helps me manage my EKS clusters, so that I can efficiently deploy, monitor, and troubleshoot applications in Kubernetes without diving deep into command-line tools or extensive documentation.
+-  Users manage their EKS clusters, so that they can efficiently deploy, monitor, and troubleshoot applications in Kubernetes without diving deep into command-line tools or extensive documentation.

 ## Mermaid

-- As a users, I want to see the generated diagram from AI Chat’s response directly without going over code
+- Generate diagram from nature language prompt directly without going over code
 - When AI chat generate the code representing diagram, the system would use Mermaind library to apply the diagram overriding the code

 ## Web terminal